geanders/test_directory/coding.md

 semicolons. ...
 With the braces, the whole thing is treated as a single expression."
 [Programming with Data, p.
 130]

+> "The function 'library' is a specialized version of 'attach' designed for attaching S system libraries, but not restricted to that use. ...
+The S function 'library' works very much like 'attach', but is designed particularly to attach libraries defined in your version of S. This mainly amounts to 'library' recognizing some short forms for such libraries; for example, 'library(java)' is a short form for the subdirectory 'java' under the S library directory.
+...
+The 'library' function also differs from 'attach' in that it attaches databases read-only and has slightly different rules for the position in which the attached database appears."
+[Programming with Data, pp. 223--225]

 ## Regular expressions

 > "*Regular expression matching* interprets the strings in [a table] in